justunsix/devops-tests-mirror/2-operating-system-and-linux/virtualization/ubuntu-desktop/k8s-simplified/README.md

 # About this Virtual Machine (VM)

 - Runs a Kubernetes (K8s) instance using [k3s](https://k3s.io/)
-  inside the VM suitable for development
+  inside a virtual machine.

+## Use Case

+Allows you to get started with a small k8s cluster to experiment with and develop on any operating system.

+## Tooling

-- Installs tools for working with the k8s cluster like:
+- Installs tools for working with the k8s cluster and containers like:
   - kubectl (installs with k3s install)
   - stern for logs
   - kubectx for contexts, namespaces
   - git
+  - docker (installed with vagrant provisioner)

 ## Pre-requisites